 Compulsorily convertible debentures are compulsorily convertible into equity shares in accordance with the terms of the Joint Venture Agreement at conversion ratio of 1:1.
-CCD do not carry any voting rights Lial of interest coupon.
+CCD do not carry any voting rights.
+Liability component of Compulsorily convertible debentures represent the present value of interest coupon.